keshvi-srivastava/US-Election-Data-Exploration/Project_Report.md

 Since p_value < alpha, we can successfully reject our null hypothesis and claim that the difference in Mean Median Household Income is statistically significant.

-#### Task 7 : Compute the mean population for Democratic counties and Republican counties.
+#### 7 : Compute the mean population for Democratic counties and Republican counties.
 Which one is higher?
 Perform a hypothesis test to determine whether this difference is statistically significant at the 𝜶 = 𝟎. 𝟎𝟓 significance level.
 What is the result of the test?
 What conclusion do you make from this result?

 The computed means for Population for Democratic and Republican counties are given below:
 Mean Total Population for Democratic counties:  300998.3169230769